This article is inspired by the legacy of Bitcoin Pizza Day.

-Whether you’re in the business of making and delivering pizzas, crafting artisanal ales, or providing lawn maintenance, it is definitely possible for you to accept payments in Bitcoin and other cryptos.
+Whether you’re in the business of making and delivering pizzas, crafting artisanal ales, or providing lawn maintenance, it is definitely possible to accept payments in BTC and other cryptos.

 What are the risks and benefits of accepting crypto payments?